MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/change-activity-mgt.md

 3. In the **Settings** pane, select **Change Request Settings**.
 4. In the **Tasks** pane, in the **Change Request Settings** area, select **Properties**.
 5. In the **Change Request Settings** dialog, you can make the following changes:
-    1. If you want to change the prefix code, change the default value in the **Change Request ID prefix** box.
+    - If you want to change the prefix code, change the default value in the **Change Request ID prefix** box.
-    2. If you want to change the maximum number of files that you can attach to a change request, change the default value in the **Maximum number of attached files** box.
+    - If you want to change the maximum number of files that you can attach to a change request, change the default value in the **Maximum number of attached files** box.
 For example, enter **2**.
-    3. If you want to change the maximum size of files that you attach to a change request, change the default value in the **Maximum size (KB)** box.
+    - If you want to change the maximum size of files that you attach to a change request, change the default value in the **Maximum size (KB)** box.
 For example, enter **300**.
 6. Select **OK** to close the **Change Request Settings** dialog.

-### To validate change settings
+### Validate change settings

 1. To validate changes to the prefix code, create a new change request, and verify that the change request IDs have the prefix that you specified.
 2. To validate changes to the attachment settings, open a change request, and attempt to add a file attachment that violates the settings that you specified.